elifesciences/elife-flux-cluster/docs/infra-updates.md

 - ideally use Helm repos as chart source
 - if not possible, use git as chart source but pin to specific ref
+- check if chart default values point to specific image tag
+  if not: investigate other way to pin and autodetect upgrades

 ```
 apiVersion: helm.fluxcd.io/v1